mackdelany/forest-inventory/README.md

 docker-compose up
 ```

-After a few minutes the service should be avaliable on `localhost` (http://0.0.0.0)
+After a few minutes the service should be on `localhost` (http://0.0.0.0)

 ## What I'd do differently with more time